php/pecl-event-libevent/README.md

 More information about Libevent can be found at » http://libevent.org/.

+--
+This fork is the port of the module to [PHP7 / PHPNG](https://wiki.php.net/phpng-upgrading) --

 ## Requirements

 This extension requires [» libevent](http://libevent.org/) library.
 Minimal required version is 1.4.0.